lemlac/mulem/docs/reference.md

             "I am a MyEnum of Third \{ val={val} }"
 ```

-When importing a prototype, you need to call `impl` on it to activate it in the scope of the module.
+When importing a prototype, you need to bring it into the scope to activate it inside a module.

 ```
 {MyStruct, MyPrototype} :: import    -- Import types.

-impl MyPrototype                     -- Activate this prototype in scope.
+-- This prototype is active in this scope.

 me = MyStruct.init("Bob", 100)
 me.speak()                           -- Prints "I am Bob, and I have $100."